arcweave/arcweave-godot-plugin/README.md

 ### Using the ArcweaveAsset

 You can use ArcweaveAsset in your own way.
-Use a separate node for the Arcweave Project, integrate it in your own, or you can use the **ArcweaveNode** we are providing.
+Use a separate node for the Arcweave Project, integrate it on your own, or you can use the **ArcweaveNode** we are providing.

 #### Use ArcweaveNode